ArchipelagoMW/Archipelago/worlds/_bizhawk/README.md

 ## Connector Requests

 Communication with BizHawk is done through `connector_bizhawk_generic.lua`.
-The client sends requests to the lua script via sockets, the lua script processes the request and sends the corresponding responses.
+The client sends requests to the Lua script via sockets; the Lua script processes the request and sends the corresponding responses.

-The lua script includes its own documentation, but you probably don't need to care about the specifics.
+The Lua script includes its own documentation, but you probably don't need to worry about the specifics.
 Instead, you'll be using the functions in `worlds/_bizhawk/__init__.py`.
-If for some reason you do need more control over the specific requests being sent or their order, you can still use `send_requests` to directly communicate with the connector script.
+If you do need more control over the specific requests being sent or their order, you can still use `send_requests` to directly communicate with the connector script.

 It's not necessary to use the UI or client context if you only want to interact with the connector script.
 You can import and use just `worlds/_bizhawk/__init__.py`, which only depends on default modules.